 NROC may form committees that reflect and work on Council priority issues and goals.
 These standing committees will develop and implement specific two-year work plans.
 They will inform and recommend to the Council how best to approach regional problems and coordinate activities.

 In addition, NROC may convene working groups to take on specific projects and develop recommendations for approval by the Council.
 Working groups will form as needed and disband upon completion of a project.

-Each committee and working group will have representatives from pertinent state and federal agencies and may include representatives from NGOs, academia and industry.
+Each committee and working group will have representatives from pertinent state and federal agencies and may include representatives from NGOs, academia, tribes and industry.
 Each committee and working group shall elect a representative to call and chair meetings.